AlSpudnik/Spudnik-Drive-mk-III/README.md

 <b>Design and components:</b>
 <br />
-Since I assembled the physical design in the same case as the previous version (Spudnik Drive mk 2), the BASS and PRESENCE potentiometers are designed as trimmers.
+Since I assembled the physical design in the same case as the previous version (<a href="https://mrspudnik.blogspot.com/2020/09/spudnik-drive-mark-ii.html" target="_blank">Spudnik Drive mk II</a>), the BASS and PRESENCE potentiometers are designed as trimmers.
 But the layout is standard on the front panel.

 The main part of the applied MLT (МЛТ) resistors is metal film.
 Carbon resistors of the VS (BC) series are used as R12, R17.